thibaud-c/Graz_402.424/lab_03/README.md

 > `unzip -o data/*.zip -d data`

 ### 2.3. 🧪 Time to test
-Save your changes with `:wq!` and run the script in your terminal.
+Save your changes with `:wq` and run the script in your terminal.

 > [!TIP]
 > To run the script, you simply have to type `./script_name.sh` in your terminal.